 Term of Office – 03/02/2019 – 02/02/2023

-Julia is in her 23rd year of teaching in primary schools across Cornwall and Devon.
+Julia is in her 24th year of teaching in primary schools across Cornwall and Devon.
 She has been employed as a Key Stage 1 teacher at Mabe School since September, 2016.
 During her career, she has taught a range of mixed and single aged classes within both small and larger schools.
 As Maths lead, Julia has been instrumental in introducing the mastery approach across the school.
 She has held Number Days to raise awareness of the subject amongst parents and celebrate its importance with the children.
-Other responsibilities include that of KS1 co-ordinator, student mentor and Geography lead.
-As the school is still relatively small, there are various other roles that Julia is involved in.
+Julia is also KS1 lead, History lead and Geography lead.

 Mr Scott Wilson